gabrielchan22/Intel-Image-Classification/README.md

 problem was clear: this network finally had *enough capacity* to fit the task well, but nothing was constraining how that capacity got used.
-Adding dropout and data augmentation in a second, deeper version (8 middle-flow blocks instead of 4, proper pre-activation ordering) resolved that — training and validation accuracy tracked much more closely, and this was the first from-scratch model to clearly and consistently beat the baseline (0.870).
+Adding dropout and data augmentation in a second, deeper version (8 middle-flow blocks instead of 4, proper pre-activation ordering) resolved that, training and validation accuracy tracked much more closely, and this was the first from-scratch model to clearly and consistently beat the baseline (0.870).